spgreen/eduroam-freeradius-docker/README.md

 Notes:  It links with the './files/run.sh' script to:
 * configure your eduroam FLR servers with their corresponding secrets and your eduroam realm settings (yourdomain.tld) in /etc/raddb/proxy.conf
 * configure your eduroam FLR servers with their secrets in /etc/raddb/clients.conf
-* configure the testuser's realm and password in /etc/raddb/mods-config/files/authrorize (links to /etc/raddb/users)
+* configure the testuser's realm and password in /etc/raddb/mods-config/files/authrorize
 * configures between TEST or PRODUCTION environment.
 TEST gives more debug logging information found in /var/log/freeradius/radius.log

 ####Running: